mmankoff/cursor-particle-effect/readme.md

     object.
  * I assign my mouse variable to undefined which sets the cursor to only begin drawing once it's moved.
-If I had set it to null or defined a value for it, that would cause drawCircle to immediately begin and would simulate how a paintbrush feature on a device using a mouse would look whereas I'm only wanting the brush to begin once the cursor begins to move.
+If I had set it to null or defined a value for it, that would cause drawCircle to immediately begin and would simulate how a paintbrush feature on a device using a mouse would look whereas I'm wanting the brush to begin once the cursor begins to move.
 This is what I will be using to create the mouse interaction to draw the particles.
  * I've set both the X/Y speeds for the particles as positive.
 This will cause the particles to only move to the right from their start position.